JanPalasek/job-shop-scheduling/README.md

 - Number of generations of GA = *-g* or *--gen*
 - Number of iterations of GA = *-i* or *--it*

+Note that all these arguments are optional.
+If not specified, default value defined in *Config* class will be used.

 Example:
 ```
 dotnet JobShopScheduling.dll -d "Examples" --file="la19.in" --threads=4